The Population and Housing Census 2021 is carried out by combining a register-based census with a sample survey.

 Register-based component of the census

 The register-based component of the census involves using state databases, which hold information that has already been collected from people.
 For using registers, Statistics Estonia has carried out methodological and information technology preparatory work since 2010.
 To evaluate the register-based method, a pilot survey (in 2014) and two pilot censuses (in 2016 and 2019) were carried out.
+Both pilot censuses confirmed that all the characteristics formed on the basis of registers comply with international quality requirements.

 In organising the 2021 census, Statistics Estonia cooperates with nearly 30 registers.
 The main registers are, for example, the population register, register of buildings and registers of the Land Board, Tax and Customs Board and Health Insurance Fund.
 In addition, information from other state databases is used to complement and improve the accuracy of the results.